-A native of South Korea, Chanee Choi (Chanhee Choi) currently resides and works in Seattle and New York.
-Choi earned her BFA degree from Dongduk Women’s University in 2013 and MFA in Fiber and Material Studies from the Art Institute of Chicago in 2016.
-In the fall of 2017, Choi started a Ph.D. in Art and Technology at DXARTS at the University of Washington in Seattle.
-Choi enjoys contemplating in ceramics and embroidery, which often results in perpetual experiment.
-Her interests also include performance involving video games and neon art sculptures.
+Chanee Choi is originally from South Korea and now lives, works, and studies in Seattle, Washington.
+She earned her BFA in Craft Design from Dongduk Women’s University in 2013 and MFA in Fiber and Material Studies from the Art Institute of Chicago in 2016.
+Choi is currently a second-year Ph.D. student in Art and Technology at DXARTS at the University of Washington.

 Gabrielle Benabdallah's research is at the intersection of philosophy, textual studies, media studies and media art.
 She's currently finishing her MA at the University of Washington in French and Textual and Digital Studies.
 In her work on the poetics of biosensing, she develops semantic representations of biosignals, bridging the tradition of hermeneutics with physiological sensing.
 How do we “read” a poem when we know it is triggered by someone’s heartbeat?
 How does that technological relationship change our reading of both the poem and the heartbeat?
 How can we bring together previous technologies used to represent the body, such as writing, with new ones, like biosensors?
 Through such explorations, Gabrielle’s work aims at instigating new ways to teach and “make" philosophy and literature -not as logocentric disciplines, but as heuristics for our current techno-social reality.

 Stevie Koepp works to connect the digital, biological, and architectural possibilities of common landscapes.
 She is a concurrent MARCH/MLA degree student in the College of Built Environments at the University of Washington with a focus on materials and fabrication.
 Her thesis engages soil and narrative to invite imagination around a poorly understood part of the urban environment.
 Can technology respond to the ecological rift between soil and city?
 An interest in living systems, sensors, and speculative design led her to involvement in DXarts.
 She enjoys experimenting with new mediums as an interdisciplinary artist and designer, drawing from experience in stone, wood, metal, and horticulture.